ExamDay/Gabes_Cosmology/README.md

 because if it were to wreak those changes /while/ i am capable of perceiving them I would be dead meat.
 Once my conscious experience is entangled, in any way, with the inevitability of my own demise, that's it.

+For further work: find a way to do this without strapping a bomb to my chest.